 PARAFAC course

-“Parallel Factor Analysis for DOM fluorescence” is an online course run by Kathleen Murphy (Chalmers University of Technology), Urban Wünsch (Technical University of Denmark), and Colin Stedmon (Technical University of Denmark).
+“Parallel Factor Analysis for DOM fluorescence” is an online course run by Kathleen Murphy (Chalmers University of Technology) and Urban Wünsch (Technical University of Denmark).

 In our course, you will learn how to analyze the fluorescence composition of dissolved organic matter using PARAFAC.